In 1970, a shocking 3,798 people lost their lives on Australian roads, a figure that became a national call to action.

 We all know this one.
 If you’re drinking, plan to have a designated driver, take a taxi or use a rideshare service, or make use of public transport

-Wearing a seat belt halves your chance of dying if you are in a crash.
+Wearing a seat belt significantly cuts the risk of a fatal injury if you are in a crash.
 Always make sure you buckle-up when you get in a car.

 If you or a loved one have been injured on the road, we can help.